offen/docker-volume-backup/README.md

 # Do not set this when working against AWS S3.
 # AWS_ENDPOINT="<xxx>"

+# The protocol to be used when communicating with your storage server.
+# Defaults to "https".
+You can set this to "http" when communicating with
+# a different Docker container on the same host for example.
+# AWS_ENDPOINT_PROTO="https"

 ########### BACKUP PRUNING

 # Define this value to enable automatic pruning of old backups.
 The value